-At Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences, we’re driven by our commitment to social change.
-Our on-campus master’s in social work program combines research, theory and hands-on practice to help students tackle today’s complex social challenges and emerge as leaders in the field.
+At Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences, we’re driven by our commitment to make society more just and inclusive.
+Our on-campus master’s in social work program combines research, theory and hands-on practice to help students tackle many of today’s complex social challenges and emerge as change leaders in the field.

 Master’s in Social Work Program Overview

 39-60 Credits | 12-20 Months | Full-Time and Part-Time Tracks

 The Mandel School offers a Master of Social Work (MSW) degree for individuals seeking graduate education in social work.
 Our signature master’s in social work degree program emphasizes educating change leaders in professional social work, and prepares students to enact social change at the individual, family, community, organizational and societal levels.

 Applicants who hold a Bachelor of Social Work (BSW) are automatically considered for advanced standing status.
 The advanced standing track allows students to earn their master’s in social work in as little as one year.